 Fastest Speed mode allows the radar to sample multiple targets and display the speed of the fastest.
 Forget about hiding behind slower cars.
 Learn more about this type of radar.

 Radar can transmit continuously or be placed on hold, ready to fire but not transmitting.
-With no signal present there's nothing to detect, neutralizing radar detectors.
+With no signal present there's nothing to detect, neutralizing a radar detector.
 When a target draws near, a button-press on the remote triggers the radar and a speed appears almost instantly.

 Officer preference dictates the choice.
 Some let it run constantly, content to get fewer customers except for the brain-dead.
 Aggressive officers are more likely to use instant-on, hoping to outwit drivers with detectors.

-At present about two percent of the 100,000-odd radar in service nationwide use X band, 18 percent use K band and 80 percent operate on Ka band.
+North American radar can operate on X, K or Ka band.
+About one percent of the 100,000-odd radar in service nationwide use X band, 15 percent use K band and the rest operate on Ka band.

 On a busy highway, in moving mode the typical clock occurs at less than 1,000 feet, usually much closer.
 Radar is dumb, merely displaying a speed, and it's the officer's responsibility to determine which vehicle is producing that speed.
-He's required to establish a tracking history, a multi-step process to verify that he and the radar are looking at the same target.
+Legally at least, he's required to establish a tracking history, a multi-step process to verify that he and the radar are looking at the same target.

 Done properly, this can take several seconds, more than enough time for an alert, radar detector-equipped driver to spike the brakes.
-But officers not infrequently flout the rules and simply fire at any target of interest.
 Learn more about radar range.

-If you're driving on a highway with an impassable center divider, look for radar in a cruiser parked on your side of the highway.
-That's because a center divider, usually a cable barrier, can prevent the instant U-turn necessary for an officer to work opposite-lane traffic in moving mode.
-Gaps in the median can be far apart; sometimes they don't exist.
-He'll have to park at roadside or sit in the median and monitor traffic heading in the same direction.
+If you're driving on a highway with a center divider, look for radar in a cruiser parked on your side of the highway.
+A center divider prevents the U-turn necessary for officers to work opposite-lane traffic in moving mode.
+Instead they'll sit at roadside.